PatternPal/PatternPal/docs/users/recognizer.md

 ### Step 1: Launch PatternPal

 To begin using the recognizer functionality, open PatternPal within the Visual Studio IDE.
 This can be found in the main menu under `View > Other Windows > PatternPal`.
+After opening PatternPal, you can select the 'recognizer' from the main menu.

 ![Launch PatternPal](../images/main_menu.png)